kittykatattack/learningPixi/README.md

 You can animate a sprite's scale, rotation, or size - whatever!
 You'll see many more examples of how to animate sprites ahead.

+**WARNING: The rest of this tutorial has not yet been updated to Pixi v3.0!
+I'm working on it, but until then much of the code ahead won't work as-is.
+Proceed with caution!**

 <a id='velocity'></a>
 Using velocity properties